das-Abroxas/maven-osgi-dependency-helper/README.md

 This project contains a bash script that can be used by a small group to better keep track of which dependencies of their current OSGi project(s) are already deployed in the framework.

+**Note:** This tool does not deploy dependencies in your OSGi framework!

 ## Prerequisites

 * Maven 3+